 - Click

 Create.
 The next page will display the certificate and private key.
-You may save these as separate text files or leave the page open and copy/paste the values when creating the TLS Secret at Control Plane in the next step.
+You may save these as separate text files or leave the page open and copy/paste the values when creating the TLS Secret at Control Plane in Step Two.

 - Select